Step by Step Financial Aid Process

 ***Excess funds WILL NOT be available to students until after the add/drop period ends in each session enrolled.
 Please check the Academic Calendar for dates. ***

-Loyola University New Orleans is offering this free service to its students who are eligible for refunds, please visit Profile Setup Instructions.
-Setting up an e-Refund Profile is NOT the same as requesting a refund.
+Loyola University New Orleans is offering this free service to its students who are eligible for refunds, please visit the Student Account Refunds page for more information.
+Please note that setting up an e-Refund Profile is NOT the same as requesting a refund.
 After you have successfully set up an e-Refund profile, you MUST submit a request for refund (directions have been provided above).